Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ### Does Amplitude GTM template support React Native (Android or iOS) apps?

-No. The Amplitude Analytics Browser SDK only suport the web conatiner, designed for desktop and mobile browsers.
+No. The Amplitude Analytics Browser SDK only supports the web container, designed for desktop and mobile browsers.
 Amplitude does not provide support for GTM templates for mobile apps at this time.
-To request this feature, please submit your request.
-Please submit a feature request at [here](https://help.amplitude.com/hc/en-us/requests/new).
+To request this feature, please submit a feature request [here](https://help.amplitude.com/hc/en-us/requests/new).

 ### Can we add some logic to Amplitude template?